-High Spirits: A Round of Drinking Stories, edited by Karen Stevens and Jonathan Taylor, published by Valley Press, November 2018.
+High Spirits: A Round of Drinking Stories, edited by Karen Stevens and Jonathan Taylor, was published in paperback in November 2018, and in hardback in November 2019, by Valley Press.

 Drinking stories are told by drunks, or about drunks; they are told in pubs, or set in pubs.
 They are stories where people drink, and stories which somehow induce a sense of drunkenness in readers and listeners.
 Anton Chekhov may or may not have drunkenly compared the experience of reading a short story to downing a shot of vodka, and F. Scott Fitzgerald claimed that a good short story could “be written on a bottle.”
 Here is a collection of contemporary short stories written on and about bottles – stories about the comedies, tragedies, pleasures, pains and horrors of alcohol – all of which can be downed like (and perhaps with) a glass of vodka.